FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 This is where you will generally start a project by designing the signal-flow graph that you will be working with.
 The _Setup page_ is also where you manage the loading and saving of projects to disk.

-!> Using the _SPAT Revolution_ Essential license version all the setup modules are configured for you using the Setup Wizard.
-Adding, reorganizing, duplicating is not allowed.
-The only required and permitted part is to connect and disconnect Input or Output modules, being software or hardware I/O.

 ## Setup Modules